Colors That Calm Anxiety: A Deep Dive into Chromatic Psychology and SBD™ Technology in Healthcare

 Practical Instructions for Clinical Application

-3. Light Temperature Synchronization: Ensure your wall colors are calibrated to the Kelvin temperature of your lighting.
-The SBD™ assets act as a "Chromatic Anchor," unifying the room’s atmosphere into a single, cohesive frequency.
+Light Temperature Synchronization: Ensure wall colors, digital assets, and overhead lighting share a consistent Kelvin temperature range.
+SBD™ assets act as a "Chromatic Anchor," unifying the room's atmosphere into a single, harmonious visual field.

 Conclusion